 Dogs greeted us along the way.
 The sheep completely ignored us and one goat with beautiful long blonde hair stared at us as we walked by.
 Most of the road was dirt, but the steepest parts were cemented down so that cars would be able to ascend.
 The houses became further spread apart and eventually, the road turned into a small trail that continued toward the narrow valley.

 We followed the trail and emerged onto the other side of the pass.
 The wind grew cooler and blew mist making us shiver.
-I pulled out our the rain jackets and we draped them over ourselves.
+I pulled out our rain jackets and we draped them over ourselves.
 We had made it in the dark valley.

 We ventured further down the trail that meandered on the mountainside.
 As we rounded the mountain the sky cleared and the sun dried us.
-There before us plunged a large waterfall spilling down the rocks on the mountain adjacent from us.
+There before us plunged a large waterfall spilling down the rocks on the mountain adjacent to us.

 We sat on a rock and ate lunch while gazing at the waterfall and the cliffs around us.